a1exevs/ts-guards/DEV-README.md

 Publishes the package with public access.

 ### `yarn format`
-Formats all TypeScript files in the `src` folder using Prettier.
+Formats all TypeScript files using Prettier.

 ### `yarn lint`
 Runs ESLint for static code analysis on TypeScript files.